imdbmi/imdbmi.github.io/index.md

 As for the ethnicity-related keywords, the decrease in the sentiment of the term `mexican` is distinguishable from the rest.
-Upon further inspection, we further realized that this is a reflection of the tension between the US and Mexico border and issues related to immigrants.
-In addition, the sentiment towards `russia` is also distinctively negative; however, it starts to raise after the dissolution of the USSR.
+Upon further inspection, we further realized that this is a reflection of the societal tensions in topics connected to immigrants.
+In addition, the sentiment towards `russia` is also distinctively negative; however, it starts to raise after the dissolution of the USSR (as a word soviet was used in similar negative contexts before).

-## Plots (title to be changed)
+## The evolution of words

+Inspired by the paper called [The evolution of LGBT labelling words Yaqian Shi and Lei Lei] (https://www.cambridge.org/core/journals/english-today/article/abs/evolution-of-lgbt-labelling-words/C49EC6FDFA6117CB4DD69E16260DE005#article) we decided to study how semantic use change specifically when it comes to Hollywood movies.

+Inspired by
 <center>
 <figure>
 <img src="assets/img/trace/gay.svg" style="width:80%">